vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 sakala image Mahesvara  Fig. 8.
 Siva's supports

-accessible to humans, it is quite rare to encounter a mukhalinga as a central  object of worship in a Saiva temple.
+accessible to humans, it is quite rare to encounter a mukhalinga as a central  object of worship in a Śaiva temple.

-This seeming disjuncture between theology and practice points us to a  central fact of puja as Saiva siddhanta formulates it.
-The Saiva worshiper  does not worship the object itself as Siva or as representing Siva; he directs  his worship toward it as the physical support for Siva's special presence.
+This seeming disjuncture between theology and practice points us to a  central fact of puja as Śaiva siddhanta formulates it.
+The Śaiva worshiper  does not worship the object itself as Siva or as representing Siva; he directs  his worship toward it as the physical support for Siva's special presence.
 And before any object can serve as proper support for Siva, it must be trans

 formed into a suitably divine, Siva-like state.